The Ultimate 7 Day Peru Itinerary for Adventure-Lovers

 7 day peru itinerary

 You’ll take the train 1.5 hours from Ollantaytambo to Aguas Calientes (the town at the base of Machu Picchu), and then take a short 20-minute bus ride up to the top.
 Once you’re up there, you’ll see the entrance, as well as a restaurant and a little bar/cafe just outside of the entrance.
+There are two train companies to chose from: PeruRail and Inca Rail.
+They both seem to be similar experiences, but I went with PeruRail and it was great!

 We spent about 1.5 hours there, walking around, exploring and taking pictures.
 I would plan to spend around that (or more).